5 Ideas to Increase Employee Satisfaction and Retention

 A model employee is priceless...until they leave.
 Then you can put a price on them.
 A study by the Society for Human Resource Management states that the average cost to hire a new employee is $4,129.
 On top of that, the amount of time it takes to fill a position is 42 days.

 That’s why employee retention has become a major priority for small business owners.
-But how do you do you keep your workers happy and satisfied?
+But how do you keep your workers happy and satisfied?
 A 30% raise and a company BMW might do the trick, but that likely isn’t in your budget.
 A recent article in the Wall Street Journal suggests a simpler and more effective method: create an environment where they feel respected and appreciated.
 With that in mind, here are five simple and non-BMW-offering ideas for employee appreciation.

 Celebrate the Big Days